Penalty-Induced Basis Exploration for Bayesian Splines: Proposed Method

 where $\rho_k(\cdot)$ denotes the $k$th eigenvalue of a matrix in a decreasing order and $c$ is a constant independent of $\tau$.
-The sampling is highly efficient since it necessitates matrix multiplications and eigenvalue computations only once during the evaluation of the log density at grid points of $\tau$.
-The details are provided in Appendix~\ref{appendix_algorithm}. \end{enumerate}
+The sampling is highly efficient since it needs matrix operations and eigenvalue computations only once during the evaluation of the log density at grid points of $\tau$.
+The details are provided in Appendix~\ref{appendix_algorithm}. \item Draw $\gamma$ and $\lambda$ conditionally from $\pi(\gamma, \lambda \mid \J, \sigma^2, \theta_0,\tilde\theta_\J, \tau, y) $ using their full conditional distributions, where $\gamma$ is an auxiliary variable constructed via data augmentation.
+Specifically,